October 16, 2019

 Chemotherapy physically changes the body in ways that can correspond to a decade or more of aging and can lead to earlier development of chronic conditions, such as heart failure, in cancer patients.
 Associate Professor Kerryn Reding spoke on her team’s work, which found that the amount of fat around the organs could predict heart failure in cancer survivors, but not overall weight.
 Next she wants to investigate if the fat around the organs could be causing accelerated heart aging from chemotherapy.

 As we age, we grow more likely to have chronic illnesses, but our detection system is getting worse.
 Our perception of chronic disease symptoms, like pain, fatigue and shortness of breath, decreases as we age, Post-Doctoral Fellow Jonathan Auld told the audience.
 Sometimes these symptoms can also be misattributed to age.
 Tracking symptoms and getting in tune with our bodies can help us understand what is a natural part of aging and what is worth reporting to your health care provider.

 Alumna and Clinical Faculty at Pacific Lutheran University, Kelsey Pascoe, presented her dissertation research on the barriers homeless individuals recently released from jail face in accessing health care.
 Inmates in jails have higher rates of many health conditions.
 Many individuals leave jails with unmet health needs.
 Pascoe found that one of the problems was these individuals have higher priorities: needs like food, housing, and clothing.
 There were also cost barriers, including access to the internet and a phone, and transportation to and from health care appointments, in addition to emotional concerns, such as distrust of the health care system.

-Join us for our third annual Ignite Aging on Friday, October 2, 2020, at the UW Center for Urban Horticulture.
+Join us for our third annual Ignite Aging on Friday, October 2, 2020, over Zoom.
+Learn more at events.uw.edu/IgniteAging2020.